Joseph7e/MDIBL-T3-WGS-Tutorial/README.md

 <img src="https://jef.works//assets/blog/librarystructure.png" width="520">  |  <img src="https://github.com/Joseph7e/HCGS-Genomics-Tutorial/blob/master/hiseq.png?raw=true" width="320">

 Your starting data is found within a shared directory within your group folder (one directory level up).
 To start we will move a set of Sample data into your home directories.
 Each of these samples represent the genome of a unique and novel microbe that has not been seen before (except by me).
 Inside this directory are Illumina HiSeq 2500, paired-end, 250 bp sequencing reads.
 Looking in this directory you should see two files per sample, the forward and reverse reads.
 These files are in **FASTQ** format (see below).

-## Starting Data:
-Your starting data is found within a shared directory within your group folder (one directory level up).
-To start we will move a set of Sample data into your home directories.
-Each of these samples represent the genome of a unique and novel microbe that has not been seen before (except by me).
-Inside this directory are Illumina HiSeq 2500, paired-end, 250 bp sequencing reads.
-Looking in this directory you should see two files per sample, the forward and reverse reads.
-These files are in **FASTQ** format (see below).

 #### Get your bearing on the server.